 He had the most criminal deportations of any president in the history of the United States.

-So what should happen to the Oakland mayor who's aiding and abetting and assisting people in their their criminal behavior?
+So what should happen to the Oakland mayor who's aiding and abetting and assisting people in their criminal behavior?

-Well, but the problem is is the federal government can pick up anybody that's in any jail, any city, any state, any county.
+Well, but the problem is, is the federal government can pick up anybody that's in any jail, any city, any state, any county.

 They don't need the city's permission.